po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/10-Stu_Conditional-Statements/README.md

 ## 💡 Hint

 * Do you have a plan?
-Before writing your algorithm, it is helpful to write out a plain in plain language that describes how you will use code to get it done.
+Before writing your algorithm, it is helpful to write out a plan in plain language that describes how you will use JavaScript to get it done.

 ## 🏆 Bonus